OguzPastirmaci/oci-kuberay/README.md

 # Ray Operator on OKE

 ### Deploy an OKE cluster
-You can follow the instructions [here](https://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html) for deploying an OKE cluster.
+You can use the [Terraform template in the repo](./terraform) to deploy a cluster with CPU nodes and A10 GPU nodes.

 > [!IMPORTANT]
 > You will need a CPU worker pool and a GPU worker pool.
 Any GPU shape will work, but the manifests in this readme use A10 VMs and BMs.
 If you want to use a different shape, create a new manifest and adjust the limits accordingly.